 Contact with someone who is infected with HFMD increases your risk of getting HFMD.

 Mild feverPoor appetiteDiscomfortSore throatPainful sores in the mouthSkin rash that does not itch, usually on the palms of hands and soles of feet

-Your doctor may need samples of bodily tissues and waste products.
+Your bodily fluids and waste products may need to be tested.
 This can be done with: Throat swabStool specimen

 To help reduce the risk of HFMD: Wash your hands frequently, especially after diaper changes.Clean contaminated surfaces with soap and water followed by a diluted solution of chlorine-containing bleach.
 (Mix about one-fourth cup of bleach with one-gallon water.)Avoid close contact with children with HFMD.

 http://www.ebscohost.com/dynamed.
 Updated August 3, 2014.
 Accessed November 3, 2014.